carneades/carneades-3/doc/manual/notes.md

 # Carneades Tasks and Notes .todo

-- Fix Carneades examples on the web site.
+- Fix or remove the Carneades examples on the web site.

 - Remove all the pages of the old carneades.berlios.de web site